Birding Tour in Gambia

 Able to walk all day (with rest stops) and in the heat.

-Our staff are all local, we use local guides and we take guests to local restaurants, markets and off the beaten track places of interest.
-We have a children’s charity Farakunku Foundation, which sponsors school age children helping them with school fees, uniform, shoes and books
+Our staff is all local, we use local guides and we take guests to local restaurants, markets, and off-the-beaten-track places of interest.

 Yes, we book it as an inclusive package.

-Yes if you are reasonably fit, enjoy a small non-touristy environment and can cope with lower accommodation standards when staying upriver.
+Yes if you are reasonably fit and enjoy a small non-touristy environment.

 If the client is paying through Blue Sky Wildlife we can offer this benefit Alternative method of payment and customer protection subject to agreement with Blue Sky Wildlife

-Only water, you will be eating at local restaurants or provided with a packed lunch on the Bonto, Faraba Banta day trip and on the way to Tendaba.
+Only water, you will be eating at local restaurants or provided with a packed lunch on the Bonto, Faraba Banta day trip.

 Please bring sterling in cash which we can change into local currency for you to use when out and about.
 We are not able to take credit cards but a final bar bill can be settled by BACS payment if cash is a problem.

-Bradt guide to The Gambia and Senegal Birds of the Gambia and Senegal by Tim Wacher and Clive Barlow (Helm books) -Dave Gosney’s “Finding Birds in The Gambia”
+Bradt guide to The Gambia and Dave Gosney’s “Finding Birds in The Gambia” Birds of the Gambia and Senegal (Helm Field Guides) by Tim Wacher and Clive Barlow Bradt guide to The Gambia Dave Gosney’s “Finding Birds in The Gambia”

 There are charging points in the restaurant for 3 pins (English style) plugs.
-There are no sockets in the lodges so no hair-driers or straighteners please as any item using heat will drain the solar supply to your lodge.
-Some guests bring a short extension lead in order to charge multiple items For further FAQs please see www.farakunku.com website
+There are no sockets in the lodges so no hairdryers or straighteners please as any item using heat will drain the solar supply to your lodge.
+Some guests bring a short extension lead in order to charge multiple items.
+For further FAQs please see www.farakunku.com website